Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ConfigureTSSuperAdmin.md

 -->

 ## Role of the SuperAdmin
 The SuperAdmin is an [EOP role]() that has the ability to modify and manage TeamServer System Settings.
 Individual users can be [granted SuperAdmin]() on a case by case basis.
 Only the SuperAdmin has access to these settings below.
 Many of these settings are accessible and can be changed via the [Organization Settings]() by an organization administrator.
-Only the SuperAdmin can set these values as the default system values.

 ## Configuring Settings from the User Interface
 If a user is a SuperAdmin, he/she will have access to the system settings menu.
 To view this menu: